trimstray/nginx-admins-handbook/README.md

 - **[Hypertext Transfer Protocol Specification](https://www.w3.org/Protocols/)**
 - **[Web technology for developers - HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP)**

 If you love security keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).
 It provides access to recent research in cryptology and explores many subjects of security (e.g. Ciphers, Algorithms, SSL/TLS protocols).
-I also recommend to read [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).
+I also recommend to read the [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).
 Yep, it's definitely the most comprehensive book about deploying TLS for me.

 An obligatory source of knowledge is also the [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/).
 You should ought treat it as an excellent security guidance.
 And, finally, [Burp Scanner - Issue Definitions](https://portswigger.net/kb/issues) introduces you to the web apps and security vulnerabilities.
-It's a great listing contains the definitions of all issues that can be detected by this tool and a really good source to start with.
+It's a great listing contains the definitions of all issues that can be detected by this tool and a really good source to start learning about web application security.

 ## Prologue